flaming-cl/flaming-cl.github.io/source/_posts/closure_stories.md

 By now, you should have a grasp of what closure is.

-However, sometimes when people talk about closure, they are not referring to the precise concept of closure.
-For instance, you might hear people mentioning the term 'closure,' but what they're actually referring to is:

-*They have a function that does not reference data from the lexical scope they expected.*

-An example of this is Stale Closure, which often appears in React hooks and is a pain for many beginners.
-In the next blog post, I will discuss the Stale Closure issue in React hooks in more detail.
+A troublesome example of closure in React is Stale Closure, which often appears in React hooks and is a pain for many beginners.
+In the future blog post, I will discuss the Stale Closure issue in React hooks in more detail.